 Inconsistent bleeding, cramps or painful periods

-Spotting between periods, heavy bleeding, extremely painful cramps or missing two or more periods can indicate a problem that should be evaluated.
+Spotting between periods, heavy menstrual bleeding, extremely painful cramps or missing two or more periods can indicate an underlying problem that may be contributing to why you haven’t gotten pregnant yet.
+If you’re experiencing any of these symptoms, they should be evaluated by a doctor.

 Pain during sex